University of Wisconsin–Madison

 This program is designed for individual contributors, technical leads, and less experienced front-line managers who may or may not have direct reports.

-While the workshop lengths are the same, participants in the BTAA cohort should plan for additional travel time on either end of their workshops.
+While the workshop lengths are the same, participants in the BTAA cohort should plan for additional travel time at the start and end of their workshops.
 Travel time will depend on the hosting university’s location.

 Review committee